tillarnold/staffelei/README.md

 like s.on except the `listener` is only called once.

 ##### s.isMouseDown(button)
-Returns true if the mouse button with button number `button` is pressed down. `button` defaults to 1 which is the left mouse button.
+Returns true if the mouse button with button number `button` is currently down. `button` defaults to 1 which is the left mouse button.
 Since this method does not need any state from the Staffelei object it can also be called staticaly like `Staffelei.isMouseDown(button)`.

 ### Methods for `layered`-mode
 These methods only work when Staffelei is used in `layered`-mode and will throw an `Error` if used in `simple`-mode.

 #### s.createLayer(name, {position}
-Creates a new layer with the name `name` and the `position` in the stack on layers.
+Creates a new layer with the name `name` and the `position` in the stack of layers.
-Also sets to newly created layer as the current layer.
+Also sets the newly created layer as the current layer.

 #### layer(name)
 Switch the current layer to the layer with the name `name`.
 If no layer with that name exists this throws an `Error`.